joejee90/Tiny-Journal/README.md

 Tiny Journal is a distraction-light journalling and notes firmware for the **M5Stack Cardputer**.
 It stores plain-text notes on the SD card using simple folders and templates, and can optionally sync them to **Google Drive** over Wi-Fi.

+Audio notes can be recorded anywhere with opt + tab.

 ---

 ## Features